zhangli-abcd/BGP-Path-Scheduling/draft-zzd-idr-sr-policy-schedulingl.md

 # Schedule Information Sub-TLV

-The schedule information sub-TLV indicates one or more valid time slot for one or more paths.
+The schedule information sub-TLV indicates one or more valid time slots for one or more paths.
 The format of schedule information sub-TLV is shown as follows:

 ~~~
  0                   1                   2                   3